yaronf/I-D/STAR/draft-ietf-acme-star.md

 ### Name Delegation Use Case

-The proposed mechanism can be used as a building block of an efficient name-delegation protocol, for example one that exists between a CDN or a cloud provider and its customers {{I-D.sheffer-acme-star-request}}.
+The proposed mechanism can be used as a building block of an efficient name-delegation protocol, for example one that exists between a CDN or a cloud provider and its customers {{I-D.ietf-acme-star-delegation}}.
 At any time, the service customer (i.e., the IdO) can terminate the delegation by simply instructing the CA to stop the automatic renewal and letting the currently active certificate expire shortly thereafter.
 Note that in this case the delegated entity needs to access the auto-renewed certificate without being in possession of the ACME account key that was used for initiating the STAR issuance.